Signs of Readiness For An Exclusive Relationship Vs Casual Dating

 Transitioning from dating to an exclusive relationship can be a significant step, making a relationship go from casual to a more serious commitment and making way for a more intimate connection.
-However, knowing when you’re ready for such a commitment can be challenging.
-When deciding whether to commit to an exclusive relationship, learning about the signs you are ready and the signs you may not be could be helpful.
+However, knowing when you’re ready for such an exclusive commitment can be challenging.
+When deciding whether to commit to an exclusive, monogamous relationship, learning about the signs you are ready and the signs you may not be could be helpful.
 In addition, insight into how to have these conversations with the person you're dating can be beneficial when attempting to navigate mismatched desires.

-While different people may have different definitions of exclusivity, an exclusive relationship is often defined as both parties in a relationship agreeing not to date other people.
+While different people may have different definitions of exclusivity, an exclusive relationship is often defined as both parties agreeing not to date other people.

 Exclusively dating may often involve a physical and emotional commitment where both partners agree to stop pursuing romantic relationships with other people.
 However, some couples may only choose to be exclusive physically or emotionally.
 The rules of an exclusive relationship can depend on the couple's preferences and goals.

-For some, being in an exclusive relationship signals the beginning of a committed relationship.
-For others, exclusivity is simply a stepping stone between "casually dating" and "in a relationship" to determine whether the pair wants to commit to a long-term relationship.
+For some, being in an exclusive relationship signals the beginning of a committed relationship and a deeper connection.
+For others, exclusivity is simply a natural progression or stepping stone between "casually dating" for a few months and "in a relationship" to determine whether the pair wants to commit to a long-term relationship.
 Because exclusive dating can have many meanings, it can be important for both parties to be clear about what being in an exclusive relationship means to them.
 Being upfront initially can avoid hurt feelings and help ensure everyone gets what they want.

 Being exclusive can have a host of impacts on you and your partner.
 It may change the dynamics of the relationship and influence your mental health.
-For example, once you decide to focus on each other, it can make both parties more comfortable in the relationship.
+For example, once you decide to focus on each other, it can take your connection to a deeper level and make both parties more comfortable in the relationship.

 Should you take your relationship to the next level and become exclusive?